rahzaazhar/RagDB/README.md

    The process begins with a natural language query from the user (e.g., *“Show me the books published by 'Amazon' that have a rating of 4.8 or higher.”*).

 2. **Query Translation**
-   The system uses an LLM to interprets the user’s intent by identifying entities and conditions to ensure the query is semantically understood and remove any ambiguities.
+   The system uses an LLM to interpret the user’s intent by identifying entities and conditions to ensure the query is semantically understood and to remove any ambiguities.

 3. **Query Construction**
-   The system uses an LLM by givig it a persosna of an expert sql operator via instructions to convert the interpreted intent into an executable SQL query, For example, it might generate a `SELECT` statement that groups books by genre.
-Additionally the LLM is also given the schema of the database to ensure the query is valid.
-In our case since we are really with only two tables dumping the schema in the context of the LLM is okay.
-In cases where the schema is large we have to store the schema in a vector store and let the model dynamically select the schema based on user query.
+   The system uses an LLM by giving it a persona of an expert SQL operator via instructions to convert the interpreted intent into an executable SQL query.
+For example, it might generate a `SELECT` statement that groups books by genre.
+Additionally, the LLM is also given the schema of the database to ensure the query is valid.
+In our case, since we are dealing with only two tables, dumping the schema into the LLM's context is acceptable.
+In cases where the schema is large, we would need to store it in a vector store and let the model dynamically select the relevant schema based on the user's query.

 4. **SQL Executor**
-   The generated SQL query is executed against the database and ensures safe execution.
+   The generated SQL query is executed against the database, which ensures safe execution.
 The executor fetches structured results, such as tables or numerical values.

 5. **Generation**
    Since raw SQL results are not user-friendly, the LLM reformulates the results into natural language.
-Here a different persona based on the end user experince is given to the LLM to generate a more user-friendly response.
-In this case the persona is a helpful assistant that answers users inquiries about the books available in a book store front.
+Here, a different persona based on the end-user experience is given to the LLM to generate a more user-friendly response.
+In this case, the persona is a helpful assistant that answers user inquiries about the books available in the bookstore.

 6. **Answer**
    The final answer is presented to the user in a clear, natural language form.